 Areas of interest

 Social behavior is seen as an important indicator for welfare, but it can also be used to analyze hierarchy and pair relations within a group.
-TrackLab offers two social behavior indicators: basic proximity to any other animal (frequencies and duration), and a social network analysis that calculates the pair relations within a group.
+TrackLab offers the proximity when a selected individual is in contact to any other animal (frequencies and duration).

 Results per individual or experimental group